-DIDACTICS will be on Mondays with Dr. Maria Alonso-Mahoney, Dr. Cristina Nodar Miller, or Dr. Evangelina Alonso from 11 am-1 pm.
+DIDACTICS will be on Fridays with Internship Director (Dr. Maria Alonso-Mahoney) or a

+Guest Speaker from 12:30 -2:30 pm.
 DIDACTICS may also be scheduled on other days, OR different times to accommodate the presenter.
 Should this be the case, you will be given advanced notice in order to modify your schedule.
+Also note: The below schedule is subject to change depending on presenter availability, but if so, then another topic and/or presenter will be scheduled for that week.

-GROUP SUPERVISION will be on Mondays from 2-3 pm with Dr. Mahoney, Dr. Miller, or Dr. Alonso.
+GROUP SUPERVISION will be on Fridays from 2:30-3:30 pm with Dr. Mahoney.